Meridian 59: Reception

 Reviewing the "Revelation" update, Next Generation described the game as "second-best" next to Ultima Online.
 They particularly commented that while the update expanded the game world by 50%, it still felt small and overcrowded with too little to do in it.

 By June 1999, Meridian 59's retail sales in the United States had reached 14,359 units, according to PC Data.
 A writer for GameDaily called these numbers "minuscule", and remarked that it had "clearly fizzled on store shelves".
 However, the publication noted that 3DO had changed its business model to rely on online shopping and microtransactions, and had seen monetary success despite its poor sales in stores.
 Next Generation columnist Christian Svensson commented that despite the game's monthly pricing being roundly derided by a panel consisting of the heads of seven leading online gaming services at the September 1996 Online Game Developer's Conference, who said any flat rate system was unsustainable and "naive", "Since that time, we have seen the official launch of many online gaming services, and most have learned what consumers and the press have been telling them all along: A fair flat rate is the only way services will get subscribers."

 The game received multiple awards, including the fantasy-role-playing game of the year for 1996.
 It was a finalist for Computer Gaming World's 1996 "Role-Playing Game of the Year" award, which ultimately went to The Elder Scrolls II: Daggerfall.
 However, it won CNET Gamecenter's award in this category.
 The editors called it "arguably one of the truest role-playing games ever."
+The Dark Auspices expansion was named as a finalist by the Academy of Interactive Arts & Sciences for "Online Role-Playing Game of the Year at the 2nd Annual Interactive Achievement Awards, which ultimately went to Ultima Online: The Second Age.

 The game is known as the first 3D graphical massively multiplayer online role-playing game (MMORPG) and stands as one of the longest running original online role-playing games.